5 Best Music Tag Editors for Windows and Mac in 2025

 Option 2: MP3Tag

-Despite the name of the app, MP3Tag (like most other apps in this guide) doesn't only support MP3, but a variety of other file types.
+Despite the name, MP3Tag (like most other apps in this guide) not only supports MP3, but a variety of other file types.

 • Available for: Windows, Mac.